Beyond Interpretability: When, Why, and How Sparse Autoencoders Enable Label-Free Visual Steering: Decoding the Sparse Latent Space: Insights from SAEs

 \section{Decoding the Sparse Latent Space: Insights from SAEs}

-Our proposed methods, \ours and \oursplus, achieve significant classification performance gains, primarily due to the contribution of Sparse Autoencoders (SAEs).
-We hypothesize that SAEs identify meaningful sparse concepts, which in turn guide the steering mechanisms.
-To validate this assumption, we conduct both quantitative and qualitative evaluations to assess the significance of the learned concepts.
+Our proposed methods achieve significant classification performance gains, primarily due to the contribution of Sparse Autoencoders (SAEs).
+We hypothesize that SAEs identify meaningful sparse features, which in turn guide the steering mechanisms.
+To validate this assumption, we conduct both quantitative and qualitative evaluations to assess the significance of the learned features.